 Unless otherwise stated by the District Plan, street trees are to be planted at an equivalent rate of at least one tree per residential property although groups of trees may be accepted where the kerb line and location of services allow for local features.
 Alternative tree planting areas must be provided where streets are narrow, or such a corridor cannot be provided.
 Alternative areas are equivalent to 1.0m2 per metre of street length with any one area having a minimum site area of 12.0m2.
 Areas protecting existing trees may be accepted as contributing to dedicated tree planting areas.

-Typically, tree planting locations should conform to those shown on
+Typically, tree planting locations should conform to those shown on Landscapes drawing: Street tree planting clearances noting that a greater housing density should have more trees.

 Design of streets may include kerb extensions for intersections and speed controls which allow non-standard tree planting where utilities are not a problem and visibility requirements are designed to incorporate planting as a means of slowing traffic.